C-essential surfaces in (3-manifold, graph) pairs: Definitions

 \subsection{Generalized stabilizations, perturbations and removable paths}

 Several geometric operations can be used to produce new $\Gamma$-bridge surfaces from old ones.
 These are generalizations of stabilizations for Heegaard splittings of manifolds and usually we work with bridge surfaces that are not obtained from others via these operations.
 A more detailed discussion of these operations can be found in \cite{HS1,STo3,TT1}.
 A $\Gamma$-bridge surface $H$ for $(M,T, \Gamma)$ will be called {\em stabilized} if there is a pair of $T$-compressing disks on opposite sides of $H$ that intersect in a single point.
-The $\Gamma$-bridge surface is {\em meridionally stabilized} if there is a $(T, \Gamma)$-cut-disk and a $T$-compressing disk on opposite sides of $H$ that intersect in a single point. $H$ will be called {\em bimeridionally stabilized} if there are two $(T, \Gamma)$-cut-disks on opposite sides of $H$ that intersect in a single point.
-The concept of ``bimeridionally stabilized'' is not used in the main theorem; it shows up only in the application.
+The $\Gamma$-bridge surface is {\em meridionally stabilized} if there is a $(T, \Gamma)$-cut-disk and a $T$-compressing disk on opposite sides of $H$ that intersect in a single point.